Measuring galaxy cluster mass profiles into the low acceleration regime with galaxy kinematics: Methodology

 In total, GravSphere solves the Jeans equation with ten parameters (six in cNFWt and four in $\beta(r)$).
 We impose flat priors on these fitting parameters within the aforementioned hard boundaries.
 The parameter space is explored using the Markov Chain Monte Carlo method with the $emcee$ hammer by \citet{Foreman-Mackey2013}.
-We use 250 walkers and run 20000 steps to ensure the convergence of the chain.
-We check that changing the number of steps does not affect our results.
+We use 250 walkers and run 50 thousand steps.
+Raising the number of steps to 100 thousand does not affect our results, demonstrating that our chains are converged.
+In Appendix \ref{sec:corner}, we show some example corner plots for A0085, projected into the space of parameters that are well-constrained by our models.